gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/what-your-digital-intern-actually-knows.md

 There is a temptation, when encountering AI for the first time, to reach for either extreme.
 Either it is a remarkable oracle that knows everything and can be trusted implicitly or it is an unreliable gimmick that produces confident nonsense and cannot be trusted at all.
 Both views lead to poor management.

 The Digital Intern is neither.
-It is a capable, tireless, well-read colleague who produces high-quality first drafts, handles volume tasks without complaint, and communicates fluently in any register you require - but who needs clear instructions, works without memory of previous conversations, and cannot reliably distinguish what they know from what they have confidently guessed.
+It is a capable, tireless, well-read colleague who produces high-quality first drafts, handles volume tasks without complaint and communicates fluently in any register you require - but who needs clear instructions, works without memory of previous conversations and cannot reliably distinguish what they know from what they have confidently guessed.

 That description maps directly onto something most managers already know how to handle: a talented new hire who needs supervision, context and checking.
 The tools for managing the intern well are not technical tools.
-They are management tools - clarity of instruction, appropriate oversight, sensible verification, and a clear sense of what decisions require human judgement.
+They are management tools - clarity of instruction, appropriate oversight, sensible verification and a clear sense of what decisions require human judgement.

 The rest of this book works through what that looks like in practice.
-How much autonomy is appropriate, and when?
+How much autonomy is appropriate and when?
 What can go wrong and how do you mitigate it?
 How do you talk about this to a board?
 How do you calculate whether it is worth the investment?
 What does your organization look like when you have embedded AI thoughtfully rather than hastily?

 Those are managerial questions.
 They have managerial answers.